 Intelligent verbatim transcriptions retain the main speech while editing out filler words, repetition, non-standard words, and pauses.
 It removes off-topic and run-on sentences.

 The purpose of an intelligent verbatim transcript is to keep the speaker’s voice while making the text readable.
 It’s used in video conferencing and business-related events because it can be quoted or easily converted into other media, such as a script or written article.

 Should You Use Edited Transcription or Verbatim Transcription?

-The most logical option in most business contexts is the intelligent verbatim transcript.
-If you might want to use a more heavily edited version, you can do this in the future from the starting document.
+Intelligent verbatim transcriptions make the most sense in most business contexts because they provide an easy-to-read transcript while maintaining the voice and meaning of the speakers.
+If you want to use a more heavily edited version, you can do this in the future from the starting document.

 Why Should You Transcribe Meetings?

 The reason to make meeting dictations is to keep a written record of discussion topics.
 This feeds into other reasons, including:

 - To Increase Focus.
 If participants don’t need to take their own notes during the meeting, they can focus on what’s being discussed.
 As such, meeting transcripts improve engagement.

 - To Make Referencing Easier.
 If someone needs to refer back to the meeting discussions, a transcript is the easiest way to do this.
 Using someone’s notes could result in mistakes if they’ve written information incorrectly.

 - To Save Time.
 Generating meeting transcripts saves participants time because they won’t need to rewatch a recording several times to get the information they need.
 A written document is much easier to scan through.